Welcome to Little Reds!

 The most genuine learning happens when students are engaged through hands-on experiences.
 By planting a butterfly garden and watching a caterpillar on milkweed grow into a chrysalis and transform into a butterfly, our Little Reds explore the life cycle of nature, and a lifelong love of animals and the natural world is born.

 The Reggio Emilia-inspired philosophy in our Little Reds program emphasizes learning through the natural world.
-Our students experience first-hand the food cycle, science and the environment by planting a garden, harvesting, preparing and serving vegetables (carrots, radishes, kale, green beans) for a shared community feast.
-Bonus: because the children are so invested in the process, even our pickiest eaters are willing to experience new flavors and try all of the vegetables.
+Our students experience first-hand the food cycle, science and the environment by planting a garden, harvesting, and preparing and serving vegetables (carrots, radishes, kale, green beans) for a shared community feast.
+Bonus: Because the children are so invested in the process, even our pickiest eaters are willing to experience new flavors and try all of the vegetables.
 After the harvest, our children have a salad bar party!

 No matter the weather, every week the Little Reds explore the backwoods, five acres of trees, wetlands and a stream.
 Discoveries abound: the crunch of fallen leaves, the wetness of green moss, the pop of flowers in springtime, the mystery of footprints in crisp white snow.
 The Reggio Emilia-inspired approach to learning encourages curiosity and hands-on experiential learning.